joshmorgan1000/chainbeasts/docs/ProofWorkflow.md

 using the `ZK_PROVER_PATH` environment variable) and forwards tensor data to these functions.
 The on-chain verifier runs the matching verification circuit to confirm the `checkpoint_root` and marks the batch as proven when it succeeds.

+## 7. Integrating with `ZkProofSystem`

+`ZkProofSystem` acts as the bridge between the trainer and the on-chain verifier.
+After each 128-step window the validator calls `generate_stark_proof()` with the concatenated tensors.
+The resulting proof and root hash are forwarded to `submit_proof()` which relays them to the smart contract.
+Set `ZK_PROVER_PATH` to point at a custom prover if the default `libstark_prover.so` is not in the library search path.

 ---